AbdelrahmanTharwat122/Sales-Dashboard/README.md

-# Sales-Dashboard
-Power BI Sales Dashboard analyzing revenue, profit, and customer performance.
+This Power BI project analyzes sales performance using interactive visuals and DAX measures.
+It provides a clear view of total revenue, total tax, total due, and order details.
+The dashboard helps identify sales trends and key performance insights.